Montreal: Government

 The head of the city government in Montreal is the mayor, who is first among equals in the city council.
+As of 2026, the mayor is Soraya Martinez Ferrada.

 Completed in 1878, Montreal City Hall is the seat of local government.

 The city council is a democratically elected institution and is the final decision-making authority in the city, although much power is centralized in the executive committee.
 The council consists of 65 members from all boroughs.
 The council has jurisdiction over many matters, including public security, agreements with other governments, subsidy programs, the environment, urban planning, and a three-year capital expenditure program.
 The council is required to supervise, standardize or approve certain decisions made by the borough councils.

 Reporting directly to the council, the executive committee exercises decision-making powers similar to those of the cabinet in a parliamentary system and is responsible for preparing various documents including budgets and by-laws, submitted to the council for approval.
 The decision-making powers of the executive committee cover, in particular, the awarding of contracts or grants, the management of human and financial resources, supplies and buildings.
 It may also be assigned further powers by the city council.

 Standing committees are the prime instruments for public consultation.
 They are responsible for the public study of pending matters and for making the appropriate recommendations to the council.
 They also review the annual budget forecasts for departments under their jurisdiction.
 A public notice of meeting is published in both French and English daily newspapers at least seven days before each meeting.
 All meetings include a public question period.
 The standing committees, of which there are seven, have terms lasting two years.
 In addition, the City Council may decide to create special committees at any time.
 Each standing committee is made up of seven to nine members, including a chairman and a vice-chairman.
 The members are all elected municipal officers, with the exception of a representative of the government of Quebec on the public security committee.

 The city is only one component of the larger Montreal Metropolitan Community (Communauté Métropolitaine de Montréal, CMM), which is in charge of planning, coordinating, and financing economic development, public transportation, garbage collection and waste management, etc., across the metropolitan area.
 The president of the CMM is the mayor of Montreal.
 The CMM covers 4360 km2, with 3.6 million inhabitants in 2006.

 Montreal is the seat of the judicial district of Montreal, which includes the city and the other communities on the island.

 The island of Montreal elects 18 Members of Parliament to the House of Commons in Ottawa.